Guilherme-Vasconcelos/safenotes/docs/PREREQUISITES.md

 3. You need a compatible version of Python.
 It is guaranteed to work on version 3.8 or greater, but I have not tested on 3.7 and below.
-If you run into problems, please let me know by opening an issue or pull request.
+If you run into problems, please let me know by opening an issue or pull request, I will be glad to fix compatibility problems for older versions of Python 3.